 You will always remain who you are, regardless of the show you put on.
 A pretentious or fake life does not change anything about the real you.

-Your level of knowledge and understanding reflects in your actions and results.
-The decisions you make and the actions you take are a mirror of your level of expertise.
+Your level of knowledge and understanding reflects in your actions.
+This African proverb shows that the decisions you make and the actions you take are a mirror of your level of expertise.

 25. “He who will swallow an “udara” (African star apple) seed must first consider the size of his stomach.”

 The “udara” seed doesn’t digest when ingested.
-Be sure to consider the consequences of your actions before taking them.
+Therefore, be sure to consider the consequences of your actions before taking them.

 26. “When the rain falls on the leopard, it wets the spots on his skin but does not wash them off.”

 Challenges or circumstances do not change people’s nature and real character.
 It takes something deeper to achieve behavioral change.

 27. “The cobra that blocks the path is going his own way, yet people run from him when they see him.”

 The consequence of a bad reputation or name is lost trust.
 People will hardly trust a person with a bad reputation, even when they intend no harm.